Boks expect 'grind' against All Black rivals in World Cup final

 Nienaber also plumped for seven forwards among the replacements, with just veteran full-back Willie Le Roux representing the backs.

-Star winger Cheslin Kolbe is prepped to cover half-back while former sevens specialist Kwagga Smith can also play a number of different positions in the backline.
+Star winger Cheslin Kolbe is prepped to cover half-back while former sevens specialist Kwagga Smith can also play positions in the backline.

 "The 23 we selected for a reason and the reason is we think they can deliver and win us a back-to-back World Cup," said Nienaber, who also employed the same bench split in a record 35-7 victory over the All Blacks in a pre-tournament war-up.